MillerLabFTW/OpenSourcePneumaticSystem/README.md

 1. Run the ProcessingGUI in Processing.
 If the GUI launches, you are nearly there!
 If, instead, a port error occurs, you can follow our troubleshooting guide (see below).

-1.	**USAGE NOTE: We use PWM values on the GUI sliders, a purposeful stylistic choice by us.** Using PWM values (from 0-4096) provide the highest possible resolution to controlling the Industruino.
+1.	**USAGE NOTE: We use DAC output values on the GUI sliders, a purposeful stylistic choice by us.** Using DAC values (from 0-4096) provide the highest possible resolution to controlling the Industruino.
 You can learn more from the Industruino default programs that come with their sample firmware.
-Additionally, since users might want to use different pneumatics equipment than what we have selected (notably, with a different psi range than what we are using), using PWM values in the GUI provides the most flexibility for end users.
-You will have to calibrate they system yourself if you use a pneumatics system different from our recommendation. **We use Industruino in `mA` mode, which maps 0-4096 PWM to 0-20 mA**, and [our recommended IP converter](http://www.omega.com/pptst/IP610.html) takes 4-20 mA signal and outputs 0-30 psi of gas pressure.
+Additionally, since users might want to use different pneumatics equipment than what we have selected (notably, with a different psi range than what we are using), using DAC values in the GUI provides the most flexibility for end users.
+You will have to calibrate they system yourself if you use a pneumatics system different from our recommendation. **We use Industruino in `mA` mode, which maps 0-4096 DAC to 0-20 mA**, and [our recommended IP converter](http://www.omega.com/pptst/IP610.html) takes 4-20 mA signal and outputs 0-30 psi of gas pressure.

-1. Specify the desired pneumatic settings by adjusting the sliders under `Choose starting PWM` and `Choose ending PWM` and press `<Enter>` on the keyboard to run the program.
+1. Specify the desired pneumatic settings by adjusting the sliders under `Choose starting DAC` and `Choose ending DAC` and press `<Enter>` on the keyboard to run the program.
 You can alternatively run a custom program with a pre-programmed keypress (see Configuration for instructions on creating a custom program).

 	**SAFETY NOTE: For safety with pneumatics systems (and to protect pneumatics hardware from high frequency oscillations), the air pressure is not changed "live".
-Instead, the user should set the desired PWM, then press the `<Enter>` key to send values to the pneumatics system**
+Instead, the user should set the desired DAC output, then press the `<Enter>` key to send values to the pneumatics system**

 1. Press `0` on the keyboard to stop the program and reset all values to `0`.